mlphs/mlphs.github.io/_portfolio/project3.md

 <p align="left">
 Nowadays, we can use modern computers to program AI to behave like neurons. <br>
 First the artificial neurons receives inputs multiplied by different weights, which correspond to the strength of each signal. <br>
-The threshold is represented by a special weight called the **bias**, which can be adjusted to raise or lower the neuron's eagerness to fire. <br>
+The threshold is represented by a special weight called the <b>bias</b>, which can be adjusted to raise or lower the neuron's eagerness to fire. <br>
 </p>

 <img src="/assets/img/portfolio/project3/perceptron.png" width="500">